VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 ```

 If you have a careful look at above output, you can find that make command
-enters src/ subdirectory first, and call gcc to compile helloworld.c into
+enters `src/` subdirectory first, and call gcc to compile `helloworld.c` into
 the object file helloworld.o, and then call gcc again to generate
-helloworld program.
+`helloworld` program.
 Notice that gcc links the functions in the libraries of
-pthread, minigui, jpeg, png etc. (-lpthread -lminigui) when generating
+pthread, minigui, jpeg, png etc. (-lpthread -lminigui_ths) when generating
 helloworld program.
 The reason is because that the author has configured
 MiniGUI to be MiniGUI-Threads runtime mode, linking pthread library is
 needed for generating MiniGUI-Threads application, and MiniGUI provides the
-support for JPEG and PNG picture by using jpeg and png libraries.
+support for JPEG and PNG images by using jpeg and png libraries.

 If the scale of the helloworld program is very huge, and thus source code
 are placed into different source files, you need only modify the
-Makefile.am file in src/, append the names of these source files to the
+`Makefile.am` file in `src/`, append the names of these source files to the
-helloworld_SOURCES, and then run make command again in the root directory
+`helloworld_SOURCES`, and then run make command again in the top directory
 of the project.
 For example:

 ```makefile